-(1) invest up to 10% of its assets in Transferable Securities and Money Market Instruments other than those referred to above under A.
+(1) invest up to 10% of its assets in Transferable Securities and Money Market Instruments other than those referred to above under Section A above;

-- (2) hold cash and cash equivalent on an ancillary basis; such restriction may exceptionally and temporarily be exceeded if Board of Directors of the SICAV considers this to be in the best interest of the Shareholders. - (3) borrow up to 10% of its assets, provided that such borrowings are (i) made only on a temporary basis or (ii) enable the acquisition of immovable property essential for the direct pursuit of its business.
+- (2) to achieve its investment goals, for treasury purposes and/or in case of unfavourable market conditions, may also invest on an ancillary basis in transferable securities and Money Market Instruments other than those referred to under Section A above; - (3) hold ancillary liquid assets, such as cash in bank deposits at sight held in current accounts with a bank accessible at any time, in order to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets provided under article 41(1) of the Law of 2010 (as amended) or for a period of time strictly necessary in case of unfavourable market conditions.
+The holding of such ancillary liquid assets will be limited to 20% of the net assets of the Sub-Fund.
+The above mentioned 20% limit shall only be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and where such breach is justified having regard to the interests of the investors. - (4) borrow up to 10% of its assets, provided that such borrowings are (i) made only on a temporary basis or (ii) enable the acquisition of immovable property essential for the direct pursuit of its business.
 When authorised to borrow under (i) and (ii) above, such borrowing shall not exceed 15% of its assets in total.
-Collateral arrangements with respect to the writing of options or the purchase or sale of forward or futures contracts are not deemed to constitute "borrowings" for the purpose of this restriction. - (4) acquire foreign currency by means of a back-to-back loan. - C. In addition, the SICAV shall comply in respect of the assets of each Sub-Fund with the following investment restrictions per issuer:
+Collateral arrangements with respect to the writing of options or the purchase or sale of forward or futures contracts are not deemed to constitute "borrowings" for the purpose of this restriction. - (5) acquire foreign currency by means of a back-to-back loan.

+C. In addition, the SICAV shall comply in respect of the assets of each Sub-Fund with the following investment restrictions per issuer: